joemoose/dungeoneers.d20/docs/backgrounds/half-witch.md

 # Half Witch

+---

-> Born of both the mortal world and the unseen, a crossing of veils that makes you an enigma to many.
+Born of both the mortal world and the unseen, a crossing of veils that makes you an enigma to many.
 You are both a conduit and a caution of what happens when two worlds collide.

-## Names

-Solena, Veles, Bryn, Sabine, Razvan, Rowena, Galen, Nyx, Vex, Iwan
+---

 ## Starting Gear